|Willersey has a facebook page. Home Page | Menu & Search Page Email us here:-|

 Pool Orchard also now has some fruit trees planted in it which are good for bees.

 Spring has sprung - and with it comes the return of our beloved bees.
 Soon, they will be busy hunting out flowers - and they could use our help.
 Will you give our garden friends a helping hand and plant these bee-friendly flowers?
 Bees are incredibly important for pollinating our fruit and veg, but wild meadows are in decline and our bees' diets are being affected.
 Plant many bee-friendly flowers in your garden to provide a bumper harvest for bees all over the country.
-Click if you would like a free pack of seeds: I'd like some seeds please.
 Since 2013, an EU ban on bee-killing neonicotinoid pesticides has been a valuable lifeline for Britain's bees.

 You can help bees survive by: